Forensic Medical Exams

-Both the forensic interview and physician consultation are designed to refrain from further traumatizing the child.
+Both the forensic interview and medical exam are designed to refrain from further traumatizing the child.
 Our pediatricians and nurses are skilled in relaxation techniques, and considerable time is spent building rapport with every child.
-The physician consultation is conducted in a room decorated with a jungle mural, and children are encouraged to play the “Can You Find” game, which often relaxes and puts them at ease during the consultation.
+The medical exam is conducted in a room decorated with a jungle mural, and children are encouraged to play the “Can You Find” game, which often relaxes and puts them at ease during the consultation.

 What does it mean if there are no findings?

-It is common for forensic physician consultations to be normal.
+It is common for forensic medical exams to be normal.
 Only rarely are there physical findings in cases of child abuse.
 However, this does not mean abuse did not occur.
 Primarily, a child needs to be reassured that they are normal and are not “damaged goods.”
-Secondly, the transmission of sexually transmitted diseases can only be determined by cultures obtained during a consultation.
+Secondly, the transmission of sexually transmitted diseases can only be determined by cultures obtained during a medical exam.

 Who can access the child's medical record for this consultation?

 Records are stored at A Child’s Place, PA.
 Medical information release forms are prepared on the day of the forensic interview.
 Medical information releases may be signed for law enforcement, Children and Youth Services (CYF), the parent or legal guardian, and any medical facility where the child receives ongoing care.